sccnlab/PyMVPD_LITE/README.md

 model_exec.MVPD_exec(inputinfo, params)
 ```
 ### Required Input information
+- **inputinfo.sub**
+  - This variable specifies the subject whose data are to be analyzed.
+- **input.filepath_func**
+  - This variable specifies the list of paths to the directories containing processed functional data.
+- **inputinfo.filepath_mask1**
+  - This variable specifies the path to the directory containing the predictor ROI mask.
+- **inputinfo.filepath_mask2**
+  - This variable specifies the path to the directory containing the target ROI mask.
+- **inputinfo.roidata_save_dir**
+  - This variable specifies the path to the directory where the extracted functional data will be saved.
+- **inputinfo.results_save_dir**
+  - This variable specifies the path to the directory where the results will be saved.
+- **inputinfo.save_prediction**
+  - This variable specifies whether to save predicted timecourses in the target ROI.

+### List of Model Parameters

+NOTICE: Remember to set the value of the parameter manually if you do not want to use the default value.

 - General model parameters
   - **params.leave_k**
     - This parameter determines the number of leave out runs in cross-validation.